The following FAQs are for Housing Selection 2022-2023. Please select your student status for the most accurate FAQ.

 We are always going to work with students who have financial need for specific room prices.
 There are a few ways to go about this:

-- Request a timeslot and select a room that is available within your price range.
+- Sign the Housing License to receive a timeslot and select a room that is available within your price range.
 This method does not guarantee that type of room will be available.

 Will Jones Storage be available for the summer and how will that work when we select our fall room after we move out for the summer?